A Baked Potato Poem from a Cowboys Point of View

 Potato Poetry

 The second email is from Fred Engel, a part-time Park City local known as The Cowboy Poet.
-Fred has been writing cowboy poetry for over twenty years, spent numerous nights on the range, and cooked a few potatoes.
+Fred has written cowboy poetry for over twenty years, spent numerous nights on the range, and cooked a few potatoes.

 Here is his version of how to bake a potato from a "cowboy's point of view."